owen-ross-cs/Port-Scanner/README.md

 	tcp_checksum = checksum(pseudo_packet)
 	tcp_header = pack('!HHLLBBHHH', tcp_src_port, tcp_dst_port, tcp_seq_num, tcp_ack_num, tcp_off, tcp_flags, tcp_window, tcp_checksum, tcp_urg_pointer)
 ```

-The next part of this process is to actually calculate the checksum.
-For the sake of length I will only give a high overview of the process.
-The first step is to split the combined TCP and pseudo header into 16 bit words.
-A extra bit is added if there is an odd number of bytes to ensure all of the bytes are in 16 bit words.
-The next part is to combine all of the 16 bit words together.
-If there is an overflow of bytes, then wrap the overflow back to the lower 16 bits.
-Finally, all the bits in the combined words are inverted to get the final checksum.
+##### Checksum Algorithm
+The algorithm for calculating the checksum is as follows:
+1. If the data does not have an even length, then it will pad the data with an extra byte
+2. The data is split into 16 bit words
+3. All the 16 bit words are combined together
+4. If there are any overflow bits, they are wraped back into the lower 16 bits
+5. Invert the final result to get the checksum
+The checksum ensures the receving host can verify the integrity of the packet.
 For more information you can <a href="https://www.geeksforgeeks.org/computer-networks/calculation-of-tcp-checksum/">click here</a>.
 Here is the function that is used to calculate the checksum:
 ``` python
 def checksum(data):
 	"""